maurobonfietti/uptime-checker/README.md

 # UPTIME CHECKER

-Uptime checker using Node.js
+Free uptime checker for your websites using Node.js

-## USE:
+## USE

 You can clone this repository and start the application on your local server using:
 ```bash
 node index.js
 ```

+No Frameworks, No NPM, No Dependencies.
+Backend: Just Node.js

 [Check it out at your localhost](http://localhost:3000).